 Emergency Weather Plan

-When severe weather creates hazardous conditions in DeKalb County, regular school scheduling may be suspended.
-Advance preparation enables the DeKalb County School District to cope with such situations.
-The first condition for making a decision to suspend school district operations is safety.
-The condition of neighborhood streets during severe weather is usually far more hazardous than on major thoroughfares.
+When severe weather creates hazardous conditions in DeKalb County, regular school scheduling may be altered or suspended.
+The DeKalb County School District is prepared to cope with such situations.
+The primary consideration for making a decision to alter District operations is safety.

-DeKalb County Schools' primary concern is the safety of all students—those who ride buses, those who walk, and those who drive their own cars to school.
+DeKalb County Schools' primary concern is the safety of all students and employees-those who ride buses, those who walk, and those who are driven or drive their own cars to school.

 The final decision for closing schools is made by the Superintendent.
-The Superintendent is in contact overnight with DeKalb County security specialists (the National Weather Service, the DeKalb County Police Department, DeKalb County Emergency Management, the Georgia State Patrol, and others) who monitor reports of existing weather hazards.
-DeKalb County Schools' transportation personnel are on scene between 4:00 AM and 5:00 AM to assess weather conditions.
+The Superintendent consults with an emergency weather team, and is in contact overnight with DeKalb County security specialists (the National Weather Service, the DeKalb County Police Department, DeKalb County Emergency Management, the Georgia State Patrol, and others) who monitor reports of existing weather hazards.

-The decision is made prior to 5:00 AM and sent to the public information officer who contacts the news media.
-This information is normally broadcast on local radio and television stations by 6:15 AM.
+The decision regarding school operations is made prior to 5:00 a.m. and sent through all communications channels.
+This information is normally broadcast on local radio and television stations by 6:15 a.m.
+The Communications department informs parents, students, employees and other stakeholders through a variety of channels including:

-It is the parent's responsibility to monitor local news reports or to contact the local school to find out whether the school district has closed in the event of severe weather.
+Parents are encouraged to monitor local news reports or to contact the local school to find out whether the District has closed in the event of severe weather.

 If, in a parent's judgment, weather conditions represent a threat to the child(ren)'s safety, the parent should keep the child at home.